 Risso's Dolphin - [Grampus griseus]

 Risso's dolphins are different that the common dolphins most know about like 'Flipper'.
 They have a rounded head like pilot whales.
 The day I was out on the water and saw this group of Risso's dolphins, they were pretty active.
 They were leaping out of the water and chasing each other.
 I found out later they were breeding.
 It was quite a sight to see.
-When they got close I pressed off quite a few images.
-I picked three to show the progression going by.
-This is the third of the three shots I printed.
-They will make a really nice set of three on your wall.
 They are known for scar patterns on their bodies and fins which can come from the squid they eat.
 Notice the dolphin on the far right, you can see his full tail fluke.

 Size: Typically 3 meters (~10 feet) in length but can reach 4 meters (~13 feet) Weight: From 300-500 kg (660-1,100 lbs)

 Print Size is available in 10 x 30.
 You get a float mount hanging system included with the print.
 If you wish to have a silver or black box-style metal frame please enter it into your order notes.

 This photo image is made by infusing dyes directly into specially coated aluminum sheets.
 It has a glossy finish which produces colors that are very vibrant and the luminescence is breathtaking.
 The ultra-hard scratch-resistant surface is waterproof/weatherproof and can be cleaned easily with any commercial glass cleaner (avoid direct sunlight).
 It is then mounted on one inch thick aluminum frame.
 Comes with all the hardware to make it easy for you to put it right on your wall.

 How archival are Metal Prints?